Mathilde Rivière

-Mathilde Rivière (born 18 December 1989) is a French freestyle wrestler.
+Mathilde Helène Rivière (born 18 December 1989) is a French freestyle wrestler.
 She is a bronze medalist at the European Wrestling Championships.
 Rivière represented France at the 2020 Summer Olympics in Tokyo, Japan.
 She also represented France at the European Games in 2015 and in 2019.

 Career

 At the 2017 European Wrestling Championships held in Novi Sad, Serbia, Rivière won one of the bronze medals in the women's 55 kg event.

 In 2019, Rivière competed in the 57 kg event at the European Games held in Minsk, Belarus where she lost her first match against Iryna Chykhradze of Ukraine.
 In May 2021, she qualified at the World Olympic Qualification Tournament to compete at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's 57 kg event.

 Rivière competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
 She was eliminated in her first match and she did not qualify for the Olympics.
 Rivière also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the Olympics.